Background & Challenge:

-At the the same time, consumer habits were changing – many visitors to Las Vegas were opting not to gamble, but seeking to enjoy other activities such as sunbathing, world-class shows, entertainment, nightlife, restaurants and shopping.
+At the same time, consumer habits were changing – many visitors to Las Vegas were opting not to gamble, but seeking to enjoy other activities such as sunbathing, world-class shows, entertainment, nightlife, restaurants, and shopping.

 Additionally, we partnered with MGM to create other new brands including ‘Wet Republic’ a 55,000 sq ft outdoor nightclub on the MGM Grand property.
 We also created ‘ThePark’ a $450M multi-use outdoor space connecting the New York-New York and Monte Carlo casinos.